uci-plrg/jaaru/README.md

 point to Clang, the LLVM pass, and the PMCheck library:
     {/path/to/}/llvm-project/build/bin/clang -Xclang -load -Xclang {/path/to/}llvm-project/build/lib/libPMCPass.so -Wno-unused-command-line-argument -L{/path/to/}pmcheck/bin -lpmcheck $@

+Change LD_LIBRARY_PATH variable in "pmcheck/Test/run.sh" that it points to the 'bin' directory of the project.
+    LD_LIBRARY_PATH=Path/To/pmcheck/bin

 Once you modified the these files, go back to the root 'pmcheck' directory and run the following comamand to compile all the test cases:
     make test